nubenetes/awesome-kubernetes/docs/devops.md

   * DevOps is one of the most broad topics within software dev because it lacks boundaries and limitations.
 Many technologies, tools, concepts, processes and ideas converge to give a good DevOps pipeline and DevOps process resulting in agile planning, continuous integration, continuous delivery, and high level monitoring of your enterprise level software systems.
 Hence, devops is not a single role or even a team's work that deals with all the technologies and processes.
 It a mixture of culture, traditions and process.
 * [==github.blog: 5 DevOps tips to speed up your developer workflow== 🌟](https://github.blog/2021-11-30-5-devops-tips-to-speed-up-your-developer-workflow/) From learning YAML to scripting with Bash, here are a few simple tips for developers who want to speed up their workflows.
 * [valuecoders.com: Why Should You Adopt DevOps To Deliver Business Value Rapidly?](https://www.valuecoders.com/blog/technology-and-apps/why-should-you-adopt-devops-to-deliver-business-value-rapidly)
+* [itproportal.com: Stop messing up with CI/CD vs. DevOps and learn the difference finally](https://www.itproportal.com/features/stop-messing-up-with-cicd-vs-devops-and-learn-the-difference-finally/) When asking development pros to weigh in on the concept of DevOps, and share their views, we realised one thing.
+* [==blog.udemy.com: Becoming a DevOps Engineer: Understanding the Role and Responsibilities==](https://blog.udemy.com/devops-engineer/) The title “DevOps Engineer” itself is confusing, and no one can agree on what precisely a DevOps Engineer is (or does).
+So, for now, let’s list some typical activities you might have in this role:
+	* Providing leadership and guidance for reducing the time it takes to deploy a software change.
+	* Managing CI (continuous integration) systems and pipelines.
+	* Creating automated software builds and testing.
+	* Designing and implementing infrastructure.
+	* Automating infrastructure buildout and maintenance.
+	* Managing and enhancing logging and monitoring systems.
+	* Providing developers with self-service tools for provisioning systems, deploying code, and running tests.

 <center>